ThoaCSE/Plants_Defensing/README.md

 ## Requirements

-- Java: Java 8 or newer (Java 11 recommended).
-Ensure `javac` and `java` are available on your `PATH`.
+- Java: Java 8 (required).
+Ensure `javac` and `java` (Java 8) are available on your `PATH`.
 - IDE (optional): IntelliJ IDEA or Eclipse for easy editing and running.
-- Libraries: If the project uses external jars, place them in `lib/` and include them on the classpath when compiling and running.
+- Libraries: This project can include external jars placed in `lib/`.
+If you add third-party jars, include them on the classpath when compiling/running.
+If you have specific jars, list them in this README or in `lib/`.

 ## Structure